3DBAG/roofer/design_doc.md

 #### crop

 Parse configuration from the TOML file.
-Input data attribtues that control the operation:
+Input data attributes that control the operation:

 - low_lod_attribute
 - year_of_construction_attribute